-More self-esteem/ responsibility/confidence/ independence

-ENH currently tracks our impact through post surveys completed by teachers and by analyzing additional feedback throughout students. week from the counselors. and classroom teachers.
-This year ENH will build our capacity and infrastructure to better measure our impact, including follow up quantitative qualitative surveys and for teachers, students, high school counselors, and parent chaperones one month after they have returned to the classroom. to better understand students' and teachers' experiences and elevate the visibility of our work.
+More self-esteem/ responsibility/confidence/ independence ENH currently tracks our impact through post surveys completed by classroom teachers.
+This year ENH will build our capacity and infrastructure to better measure our impact, including follow up quantitative and qualitative surveys for teachers, students, cabin leaders, and chaperones 1-2 months after they have returned to the classroom, to better understand students' and teachers' experiences and elevate the visibility of our work.